Get the worry-free services and expert support you need to start your business in Utah today.

 Even if you check the Utah business registry and find that the name is available, you’re not quite done.
 What if someone already has that website locked down?
 Check domain availability and, if no one else has taken it, register the domain name.
 Make sure your business name is available on the social media platforms and sign up for those, too.

 Remember that structure you picked?
 Time to commit.
-Register your LLC or corporation with the state of Utah.
+To register a business in Utah, you’ll need to file formation documents with the state (if you’re forming an LLC or corporation).
 Now you’re official in the eyes of the state.
 But don’t stop there.
 If you formed a corporation or LLC, you need to get a federal employer identification number (EIN).
 Note that sole proprietors can use their social security number as their federal tax ID number.
 An EIN isn’t required for that business structure.

 Take any registration documents and EIN paperwork you have to a bank and open a business bank account.
+A business bank account helps you separate your personal and business expenses into personal and business accounts.
 In Utah, you have small business-friendly banks where you can also apply for a business credit card.

 Lastly, determine what type(s) of business insurance you need.
 The most common are liability insurance and workers’ compensation.
 Business insurance is important for protecting your new business.